mikaelkaron/troopjs-learn/requirejs/readme.md

 # Adding jQuery

-The first thing we need is jQuery so let's start by creating a configuration that will log `"ready"` to the developer console when jQuery notifies us our `document` is ready.
+The first thing most web-applications need is jQuery, so let's start by creating a configuration that will log `"ready"` to the developer console when jQuery notifies us our `document` is ready.

 First let's add `jquery` as a dependency in our `bower.json` file: